Cell-Free XL-MIMO Meets Multi-Agent Reinforcement Learning: Architectures, Challenges, and Future Directions: Future Research Directions

 \subsection{RIS-aided Cell-free XL-MIMO}

-The original reconfigurable intelligent surface (RIS)-aided communication paradigm has the advantage of promoting performance with controllable reflective links through software control.
-With the ability to dynamically reconfigure the electromagnetic environment, RIS can improve channel quality and overcome the limitations of the propagation environment.
-Additionally, RIS can also reduce hardware complexity and cost by acting as a passive element for beamforming and interference mitigation.
-Since the main communication area is in the non-negligible near-field region, the RIS codebook should be well-designed based on the spherical wave channel models.
+With the ability to dynamically reconfigure the electromagnetic environment, reconfigurable intelligent surface (RIS) can improve channel quality and overcome the limitations of the propagation environment.
+In the future, the evolution of RIS will perhaps develop towards extremely large-scale RIS (XL-RIS) for the future 6G wireless communications, which makes beam training complicated and data throughput exploded.
+Additionally, since the RIS is deployed in the near-field of XL-MIMO, the RIS codebook should be well-designed considering the NFC characteristics.